Thermodynamic cost-controllability tradeoff in metabolic currency coupling: Results

-{From an evolutionary perspective, it has been reported} that organisms evolve to become GC-poor and AT-rich under simple environmental conditions~\cite{foerstner2005environments,almpanis2018correlation}. {Endosymbiotic organisms, which inhabit more stable and simplified environments compared to free-living species, evolve to become GC-poor~\cite{rocha2002base,mccutcheon2019life}; similarly, mitochondria and chloroplasts typically have GC-poor genomes~\cite{zhang2012complete}.
-Notably, observations from endosymbiotic evolution~\cite{mccutcheon2019life} suggest the existence of} a mechanism that evolutionarily favors low GC content in simple environments, independently of genome size: a sharp reduction in genome size due to gene loss is followed by a progressive decrease in GC content (see Fig.~3 of ref.~\cite{mccutcheon2019life}); in this regime, genome size and GC content are no longer correlated, but GC content continues to decrease as adaptation to ``simpler'' habitats increases.
+{From an evolutionary perspective, it has been reported} that organisms evolve to become GC-poor and AT-rich under simple environmental conditions~\cite{foerstner2005environments,almpanis2018correlation}.
+Endosymbiotic organisms, which inhabit more stable and simplified environments compared to free-living species, evolve to become GC-poor~{\cite{rocha2002base,mccutcheon2019life,mccutcheon2012extreme}}; similarly, mitochondria and chloroplasts typically have GC-poor genomes~\cite{zhang2012complete}.
+Notably, {a phylogenetic analysis of insect endosymbionts in the genus \textit{Sodalis} reported that an initial sharp reduction in genome size due to gene loss is followed by a progressive decrease in GC content~\cite{mccutcheon2019life}; in this regime, genome size and GC content are no longer correlated, but GC content continues to decrease as adaptation to relatively simple host-associated habitats proceeds.
+We found that a similar trend persists even when using updated data covering a broader range of insect endosymbionts (Fig.~\ref{fig:evo_dist}B).
+These observations are consistent with the possibility that simple host-associated environments evolutionarily favor lower GC content through mechanisms that are independent of genome-size reduction.}

-{Our} theory on metabolic currency coupling provides a hypothesis on the evolutionary tendency of GC-poor microbes to inhabit simple environments. {NTPs are the building blocks of RNA, which is the second most abundant substance in cells after proteins~\cite{milo2015cell}.
+Our theory on metabolic currency coupling provides a {possible explanation for} the evolutionary tendency of {microbes in simple environments to become GC-poor}. {NTPs are the building blocks of RNA, which is the second most abundant substance in cells after proteins~\cite{milo2015cell}.
 Therefore, the intracellular ATP/GTP ratio may be positively correlated} with genomic GC content~\cite{dietel2019selective} (see also Appendix~\ref{sec:GTP-GC}).
 From the perspective of the above controllability–cost tradeoff due to currency coupling, GC-rich microbes should tend to have higher metabolic controllability but higher thermodynamic cost, and \textit{vice versa}.
 Although GC content may be affected by many other factors, this suggests that microbes in complex habitats should evolve to increase their GC content to enhance metabolic controllability despite the added energetic burden, while microbes in simple habitats should reduce their GC content to lower thermodynamic cost at the expense of controllability (see also Fig.~\ref{fig:model}D).